-In order to aid comparisons between Contracting Parties, the responses to questionnaires received from Contracting Parties are presented in Annex 1.
-A question by question summary of the responses is presented at Appendix 1 to Annex 1.
+In order to be more concise and to aid comparisons between Contracting Parties, the responses received from Contracting Parties were consolidated into a single document and these are presented in Annex 2.
+A question by question summary of the responses was prepared and is presented at Appendix 1 to Annex 2.